CHESSComputing/ChessAnalysisPipeline/Galaxy.md

 ```
 and can visit this URL to access your galaxy server.

+#### Use conda for galaxy
+The galaxy by default relies on python virtual env and will install it in
+`.venv` area.
+But it also supports `conda` environment.
+To use it you need:
+- install anaconda
+- source anaconda env
+- start galaexy as `run.sh --no-create-venv` or `run.sh --skip-venv`

+The one *big* advantage of using `conda` is that it will allow
+packages to install requirements if they are specified in shed xml file.

 ### Adding tool manually to galaxy
 - perform local install of galaxy via
 ```